 Chemical structures should be numbered in the following manner:

-Discussion should interpret results in relation to previously published work.
+The discussion should interpret results in relation to previously published work.
 Do not repeat results or reiterate the introduction.
-Discussion should incorporate summary of conclusions.
+The discussion should incorporate the summary of conclusions.

 Acknowledgments should be brief and are placed under a separate heading immediately before References.
-Acknowledge any financial support for the work being published and personal assistance.
+Acknowledge any financial support for the work being published and personnel assistance.

 References.
 Only published papers are included in the reference list.
 References should be listed in alphabetical order in the following form:

 MATTHEWS RE.
 1982.
 Classification and nomenclature of viruses.
 Intervirology 17(1): 1–199.